Kawin07/myAssignment/README.md

 ## 📋 Features
 - Display user details with enhanced styling.
-- Image selection from gallery using Expo Image Picker.
+- Fetching data of the user using api.
 - Modern UI design with styled components.

 ## 🚀 Installation & Setup